A City Christmas

 The father smiled and nodded.

-Several customers stood about waiting for help, but I rushed away and grabbed a framing hammer off the shelf, along with a box of nails.
+Several customers stood waiting for help, but I rushed away and grabbed a framing hammer off the shelf, along with a box of nails.
 Home Depot could afford it.

 Most of the kids I see with family are busy laughing and playing and running around the aisles.
 But these three boys stood silently and watched as I crossed the planks into an X, and hammered.